StarRocks/starrocks/docs/table_design/Data_distribution.md

 ### Choose bucketing columns

-Data in a partition is divided into multiple tablets based on bucketing columns.
+Data in partitions can be subdivided into buckets based on the hash values of the bucketing columns.
 We recommend that you follow the suggestions below to decide the bucketing column:

 - The column with high cardinality such as ID.
 - The column that is often used as a filter in queries.